Community Platform

 I’m not shy about sharing my ideas.
 Here you can see my Council Previews where I share my take on major issues before heading into meetings.
 But we need the entire community working together to build a great Grande Prairie.
 Which is why my campaign is focused on talking to residents.

-Below, I list my priorities for next term.
 My platform lays out what I intend to advocate for if I get re-elected.
 But I’m always open to pushback or new ideas.
 As you read my platform, I’d love to hear from you.
 What do you think our next Council should be focused on?
 You can always find me on social media or email me at dylan@bressey.ca.
 I’m also always happy to meet for coffee or have a phone conversation.
+I want to take your experiences, priorities, and ideas into the next Council term.

 VALUES